What Are the Signs of OxyContin Addiction?

 These reactions are signs of a drug dependency gradually taking control, and as the situation worsens the person with the drug use disorder will not be able to meet their life responsibilities.

 As workers, partners, parents, and citizens, they will become increasingly inattentive, ineffectual, or neglectful, and the people they love may suffer because of it.
-They may even resort to criminal activities to obtain supplies of the drug they crave, and that is a sure sign of a life—and a drug problem—running out of control
+They may even resort to criminal activities to obtain supplies of the drug they crave, and that is a sure sign of life—and a drug problem—running out of control.

 Begin Your Recovery Journey Today866-922-1350

 OxyContin Tolerance and the Risk of Withdrawal

 One of the defining characteristics of a burgeoning OxyContin addiction is growing tolerance for the drug.
 Users will have to take more and more OxyContin to experience the same effects, and if oxycodone products aren’t available they won’t hesitate to use any other opioids they can find, including heroin.